 Coverage of COVID-19 testing, treatment

-While Americans’ ability to get tested for the coronavirus has to date been extremely limited, that is likely to change soon as multiple state and commercial test producers come online.
-The Families First Coronavirus Response Act, created by House Democrats and signed by President Trump on March 18, makes testing and associated office visits free for all Americans – that is, those with employer-sponsored or ACA-compliant individual market insurance, Medicare, Medicaid, or no insurance at all.
+The Families First Coronavirus Response Act, created by House Democrats and signed by President Trump in March 2020, makes COVID-19 testing and associated office visits free for all Americans – that is, those with employer-sponsored or ACA-compliant individual market insurance, Medicare, Medicaid, or no insurance at all.

 Treatment (beyond testing) for those who require it is covered according to the terms of your own insurance.
-Currently, the deductibles and copays or coinsurance stipulated by your plan apply, though advocates are calling for the government to pick up this tab too.
+Currently, the deductibles and copays or coinsurance stipulated by your plan apply, though many insurers have opted to waive some or all of those fees for a limited time.

 How can you get ACA coverage if you lose your job?